ivaaak/.NET-MovieManager/README.md

 # ASP.NET- Verus MovieManager
 A full stack web project built with ASP.NET, EF Core and the TMDB API.
-It can be used for browsing and logging movies and tv shows.
+The Application can be used for browsing and logging movies and tv shows.

 ## Screenshots: